Mthew/todo-app/README.md

 **Key Features:**

 - User isolation (all data belongs to specific users)
+- **Privacy Protection**: Users can only view and edit their own tasks, categories, and tags
 - Many-to-many relationship between tasks and tags
 - Optional category assignment for tasks
 - Cascade deletion for data integrity